MissKittin/php-js-css-web-toolkit/HOWTO.md

 ### Running dev server
 In this dir run `php ./bin/serve.php`.
-You can also specify IP, port and document root, eg `php ./bin/serve.php -ip 127.0.0.1 -port 8080 -docroot ./public`.
+You can also specify IP, port, preload script and document root, eg `php ./bin/serve.php -ip 127.0.0.1 -port 8080 -docroot ./public -preload ../tmp/app-preload.php`.

 ### Deploy on shared hosting in a subdirectory
 All routing and asset paths in views must be appropriate